realparmesan/Noah-Website/content/posts/2021/2021-season-game-1.md

 ![](/images/169935594_3346318758927739_633639018038267009_n.jpg)

-## Finally gets his goal
+## Second half

 The second half started and it was straight to Frothers football again.
 The field really started opening up as the Pelicans pushed for a goal, however, the balls over the top kept drifting through harmlessly to **Ryan**.

+## Finally gets his goal

+All this extra space is just what the doctor ordered for **Yarride**, as charging through he again got the keeper off his line.
+Making no mistake this time he buried it in the top corner.

 ![](/images/170446391_3346318435594438_4028163361066867435_n.jpg)

 ## Oh and another 3

+With the game well and truly open now the goals began to rain. **Yarride** scoring another, before **Sule** completed his hattrick off the back of a **Jamie** strike off the upright.
+Jamie then got his goal with a cool left-footed finish to the side of the keeper.

 ![](/images/169085959_3346319855594296_1210177897700306669_n.jpg)